-Catherine Webster, Ph.D., has served as the dean of the College of Liberal Arts since 2016.
-She led the UCO Department of Modern Languages, Literatures, and Cultural Studies for three years as department chair, where she holds the rank of professor of French.
-Prior to pursuing her doctorate, Webster held positions in a variety of student affairs roles, including dean of First-Year Students at Barnard College and assistant director of New Student Orientation at the University of Kansas.
+She served as the dean of the College of Liberal Arts from 2016 to 2021.
+Prior to that, she led the UCO Department of Modern Languages, Literatures, and Cultural Studies for three years as department chair.
+Webster has held positions in a variety of student affairs roles, including dean of First-Year Students at Barnard College and assistant director of New Student Orientation at the University of Kansas.

-Born in New Jersey, she grew up in Connecticut, not far from New York City, which became her home at 17 years olf and where she lived, studied and worked for more than 20 years.
-Her academic career, which includes both faculty and student affair roles at various colleges and universities, let her to live in Lawrence, Kansas; Paris, France; and, Asheville, North Carolina, before moving to the Oklahoma City metro.
+Born in New Jersey, she grew up in Connecticut, not far from New York City, which became her home at 17 years old and where she lived, studied and worked for more than 20 years.
+Her academic career, which includes faculty and student affairs roles at various colleges and universities, let her live in Lawrence, Kansas; Paris, France; and Asheville, North Carolina, before moving to the Oklahoma City metro in 2006.

-Dean Webster lives in downtown Oklahoma City with her husband, Bill Dycus, her son Thayer Dycus, and two rival cats.
-Her daughter, Meredith Dycus, attends college in New York City (the apple did not fall from the Big Apple).
-In her spare time, Dean Webster practices Bikram Yoga and is a member of the Irish Music trio, Whiskey and Pie.
+Professor Webster lives in downtown Oklahoma City with her husband, Bill Dycus, son, Thayer Dycus, and two rival cats.
+Her daughter, Meredith Dycus, graduated from college in New York City (the apple did not fall from the Big Apple) and currently works at Walt Disney World.
+In her spare time, Professor Webster practices Bikram Yoga and is a member of the Irish Music pub band, Whiskey and Pie.